michaelbergin/nano-hackathon/my-site/instructions.md

 ## Overview

-Successfully implemented shadcn/ui components throughout the Banananano application, replacing all custom UI elements with best-in-class, accessible components.
+Successfully implemented shadcn/ui components throughout the Monkey Doodle application, replacing all custom UI elements with best-in-class, accessible components.

 ## What Was Implemented